Derby Hippodrome

 Derby Hippodrome has been on the Theatres at Risk Register since 2006 when we started the list.

 Following the end of the former theatre’s use as a bingo hall in 2006, substantial damage was caused in 2008 when the then-owner was supposed to be undertaking essential repair works.
 Disastrously these works have left the theatre partially demolished.
 Since then, there have been incidents of arson and vandalism leading to the partial destruction of the auditorium.
-The front of house is severely dilapidated and unauthorised access has been an ongoing problem.
+A fire in May 2025 resulted in Derby City Council beginning demolition works on the building.

 Theatre potential